Viplav-Bhure/energy-efficiency-prediction/README.md

-# Energy Efficiency Heating Load Prediction

-This project estimates the heating demand of buildings based on their architectural parameters using machine learning models.
-The dataset is obtained from the UCI Machine Learning Repository's Energy Efficiency dataset.
+This project predicts the heating requirements of buildings based on their design parameters using machine learning algorithms.
+The dataset is sourced from the UCI Machine Learning Repository's Energy Efficiency dataset.

 ## Project Structure

-- `app.py`: Streamlit application to enter building attributes and generate heating load predictions.
+- `app.py`: Streamlit web application to input building features and generate heating demand predictions.
-- `best_energy_efficiency_model.pkl`: Pretrained ML model stored using joblib.
+- `best_energy_efficiency_model.pkl`: Pretrained machine learning model saved using joblib.
-- `requirements/requirements.txt`: Python dependency file needed for both the Jupyter notebook and the Streamlit application.
+- `requirements/requirements.txt`: Python dependency file required for both the notebook and Streamlit app.
-- `Copy_of_main_but_better.ipynb`: Jupyter notebook including exploratory data analysis, model development, assessment, and visualization.
+- `Copy_of_main_but_better.ipynb`: Jupyter notebook containing exploratory data analysis, model training, evaluation, and visualization.

 ## Features Used